BrandonS8/FreeYourBio/planning/README.md

 * Keep track of link clicks / profile visits
 * Organize your links
-* Add a password to your link
-* Embed your links
+* Embed your profile on other sites
 * Embed a YouTube video on your page
-* Choose the background color for your page
+* Choose the background color/styling for your page

 ## MVP